MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/markers/markerexample1.md

 As a next step, add two more modules: `SoView2DMarkerEditor` and `XMarkerLIstContainer`.

 Change their names and the marker color to *green* and connect them as shown.
 We also like to change the mouse button you need to press, to create a marker.
 This enables to place both types of markers, the red ones and the green ones.
-In order to do this, open the panel of `GreenMarkerList`.
+In order to do this, open the panel of `GreenMarker`.
 Under *Buttons* you can adjust, which button needs to be pressed in order to place a marker.
 Select here the *Button2* (the middle button of your mouse {{< mousebutton "middle" >}}) instead of *Button1* (the left mouse button {{< mousebutton "left" >}}).

 In addition to that, we like to allow only one green marker to be present.
 If we place a new marker, the old marker should vanish.
 For this, select the *Max Size* to be one and select *Overflow Mode: Remove All*.

 ![Marker Editor Settings](/images/tutorials/dataobjects/markers/DO_Markers_04.png "Marker Editor Settings")

 ### Create markers of different type
-Now we can place as much red markers as we like, using the left mouse button {{< mousebutton "left" >}} and one green marker using the middle mouse button {{< mousebutton "middle" >}}.
+Now we can place as many red markers as we like, using the left mouse button {{< mousebutton "left" >}} and one green marker using the middle mouse button {{< mousebutton "middle" >}}.

 ![Two Types of Markers](/images/tutorials/dataobjects/markers/DO_Markers_05.png "Two Types of Markers")